|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Short-term trend: [See BAC short-term trend chart] A short-term uptrend had started on August 5, 2025 at 44.75 and reached 52.88 on September 23, 2025.
-BAC gained -8.13 points, or -18.17%, in 49 days.
+Long-term trend: [See BAC long-term trend chart] A long-term uptrend had started on April 9, 2025 at 33.07 and reached 57.55 on January 5, 2026.
+BAC gained -24.48 points, or -74.02%, in 38 weeks.
 The chart has formed a Rising Channel chart pattern.
-The uptrend support line (52.71) is broken.
-A broken support is considered to be a long-term bearish signal.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a short-term trend.
+The uptrend support line (53.42) is broken.
+Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
+BAC may retest the broken support line.
+It is considered to be a resistance line now.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

 | |